 A large block of marble, called a bancata, is cut from the ground and is then split into smaller blocks with diamond chains.
 But, weighing in at 20 tonnes, small is a relative term here.
 These blocks are taken to the harbour of Carrara for shipping to China where they are cut and processed.

 Quarrying marble is hard work and the men need sustenance.
 The typical meal of local miners is lardo di Colonnata I.G.P., a herb-infused backfat that is left to age in white marble vats in the nearby village of Colonnata.

 At the end of the tour, you get to try lardo, cut into thin slices, with a glass of red wine.
 It wouldn’t be my first choice of lunch, but when in Carrara …

 How to Do a Carrara Mine Tour

-Tours are 50 minutes and can be taken in Italian, English, or French.
+Tours are 50 minutes and can be taken in Italian or English.
 It is not possible to book in advance unless you are part of a group of at least 20 people.

 To get to the starting point of the tour from Carrara, follow signs for Cave and then Fantiscritti.

 There is also a small museum, gift shop, restaurant and toilet facilities.
 In summer, there are mini-bus tours inside the mines.

 Can you visit the Carrara marble quarries without a tour?